jmservera/airsonic-advanced/install/aks/README.md

     <groupId>com.azure.spring</groupId>
     <artifactId>spring-cloud-azure-starter-jdbc-mysql</artifactId>
     <version>5.1.0</version>
+    <scope>runtime</scope>
 </dependency>
 ```

+> Notice that we use the scope `runtime` so it is included in the .jar file but we are not using it directly into the code, it's just referenced in the database connection string.

 The project comes with an already prepared Dockerfile, but I also had to update
-to a newer version of the OpenJDK image to use Java 17 because adoptopenjdk is
+to a newer version of the OpenJDK image to use Java 17 because the repository *adoptopenjdk* is
 not providing images for Java 17 anymore.
 I chose to use the
 [Eclipse Temurin][temurin] images, which are the official images for OpenJDK.